 How are extractions performed?

 During your visit to our dental office, we would conduct a thorough screening of the mouth to understand the severity of the condition.
-During this, we would determine the candidacy for the extraction.
-Meaning, whether or not the extraction is required will be decided.
+During the screening, we determine the candidacy for the extraction.
 Based on this, the dentist will draw out a customized treatment plan.

 Before commencing the extraction, we will clean the tooth thoroughly to eliminate the microbes around it.
 Local anesthesia is administered to the gums near the tooth that has to be extracted.
 This helps to numb the tooth, gums, and jawbone.
 Next, the dentist grips the tooth using forceps and shakes it to loosen it from the socket.
 The tooth is pulled out of the socket in one go, and you wouldn't even feel a slight sensation of pain.
 Most patients who get the extraction done often say that they feel a hint of pressure when the tooth is extracted, but no pain whatsoever.
 Post this; you will be asked to bite into a piece of gauze to form a clot.
 Appropriate medication will be prescribed to facilitate healing of the wound.